quickwit-oss/quickwit/docs/reference/aggregation.md

 The to value is not inclusive in the range.

 The first bucket can omit the `from` value, and the last bucket the `to` value.
-Note that this aggregation includes the from value and excludes the to value for each range.
-Extra buckets will be created until the first to, and last from, if necessary.
+Note that this aggregation includes the `from` value and excludes the `to` value for each range.
+Extra buckets will be created until the first `to`, and last `from`, if necessary.

 ### Terms